 Community consultation on four corridors was held between 26 March and 1 June 2018 to give residents and businesses the opportunity to help shape the corridors.

-More than 6,000 submissions have been received, thousands of comments left on the project’s online map and attendance has been strong at community drop-in sessions and one-to-one meetings.
+More than 6,000 submissions were received, thousands of comments left on the project’s online map and attendance was strong at community drop-in sessions and one-to-one meetings.

 Community feedback has helped inform the following changes

 - Continue with the previously gazetted 1951 corridor for the Bells Line of Road Castlereagh Connection